 Bumbleroot Organic Farm is a certified organic farm located in Windham, Maine.
 Our mission is to connect people from our community with the land and the food that sustains them and to help strengthen our local food system.
 We use regenerative farming practices to grow vegetables, flowers, and herbs which we sell at local farmers markets, to our wholesale partners, and through our CSA program.

 June brings the start of our CSA!

 Our vegetable and flower shares begin Wednesday, June 5th, so if you’ve already signed up, you’ll be receiving your weekly newsletter each week from here on out!
 We’re very pleased to say that we’re officially sold out for the season.
 Thank you so much to all our members who have supported our farm and helped us get off to a great start this year.
 In return, we’ll provide you with the best of what’s available in our fields throughout the entire growing season!

 Through our farm share program we strive to connect people from our local community with the land and food that sustains them.
 We believe in working towards stronger local food systems, and in growing healthy food for our community.
 Thank you for supporting us in our venture and mission!

 2019 Farmers’ Markets

-Find our produce, flowers, and seedlings at our farmers’ markets throughout the season.
+Find our produce, flowers, and seedlings at our markets for the rest of the summer.
 Here’s our 2019 schedule: